-The student selects their dissertation committee, which consists of at least three faculty members and a Graduate Office representative.
+The student selects their dissertation committee, which consists of a minimum of four (4) faculty members and a maximum of six (6).
+(As of January 2021 a Graduate Office Representative is no longer required.)
 The chair and at least one other member of the proposed dissertation committee must be regular or affiliated members of the TSUSP faculty, tenured or tenure-track, and hold the rank of assistant professor or higher.
-The Coordinator may approve an exception for a fixed term faculty member in TSUSP.
+The Program Director may approve an exception for a fixed term faculty member in TSUSP.
 The remaining member(s) may be from another PSU department or another university, if such a person brings expertise not found among PSU faculty.
 All members must hold a Ph.D. degree at the time of the dissertation defense, although the Associate Vice Provost and Dean of Graduate Studies may waive this requirement for one member of the dissertation committee.

 The student must submit a Request for Appointment of Dissertation Committee Form (GO-16D) to the School's Office.
 This form must be filed within 6 months of the date of the successful completion of the comprehensive field area examination and at least 6 weeks before the estimated date of the proposal defense.
-The student should include on this form the names of the three faculty who have agreed to serve.
-The GO-16D form also must include the names of two additional PSU faculty who are not regular or affiliated TSUSP faculty.
-One of the two is usually selected by the Graduate School to serve as the Graduate School Representative on the dissertation committee, although the Graduate School may name someone other than the two faculty members suggested.
+The student should include on this form the names of the faculty who have agreed to serve.

-In the event the Doctoral Program Coordinator does not approve the composition of the proposed committee and cannot resolve the matter after consulting with the student, the proposed committee is submitted to the TSUSP faculty for its consideration.
-If the proposed committee is not approved, the TSUSP faculty must provide the student, the Doctoral Program Coordinator, and the chair of the student's comprehensive examination committee with enough information to enable the formation of a new dissertation committee.
+In the event the Program Director does not approve the composition of the proposed committee and cannot resolve the matter after consulting with the student, the proposed committee is submitted to the TSUSP faculty for its consideration.
+If the proposed committee is not approved, the TSUSP faculty must provide the student, the Program Director, and the chair of the student's comprehensive examination committee with enough information to enable the formation of a new dissertation committee.

-Following the Doctoral Program Coordinator's approval, the student's request is forwarded to the Associate Vice Provost and Dean of the Graduate School, who formally appoints the dissertation committee.
+Following the Program Director's approval, the student's request is forwarded to the Associate Vice Provost and Dean of the Graduate School, who formally appoints the dissertation committee.

 A chair or a member of the dissertation committee who is unable to continue serving must be replaced by another faculty member who meets the same criteria governing the selection and appointment of the original member.
 The new member must approve the dissertation proposal.
-The Doctoral Coordinator and the Graduate School must approve the replacement committee member.
+The Program Director and the Graduate School must approve the replacement committee member.